About Nicola Stroud Professional Golf Coach

 Since 2014, when I moved my coaching business to West Wales, I have introduced over 1500 kids to golf, over 500 women and over 400 people with disabilities.
 20 Police Officers have also been personally trained to use golf as a medium for building lasting and positive relationships with children.

-I am a PGA Ambassador and trainer with Golf Union of Wales, providing mentoring and training services to volunteers and Golf Professionals in Wales, which allows me to "give back" to those in the industry that have helped me in my career.
+I was a PGA Ambassador and trainer with Golf Union of Wales, providing mentoring and training services to volunteers and Golf Professionals in Wales, which allowed me to "give back" to those in the industry that have helped me in my career.

 I am also now privileged to have won a Golf Foundations President's award and been honoured with the Award of Wales' Golf Pro of the year.

 In addtion to this I have been accredited with the prestigious title of PGA Advanced Golf Professional, only seven percent of PGA Golf Professionals in Europe have this honour.
 It is awarded by the Board of Directors of the Professional Golfers' Association for delivering "over and beyond" professional services to the industry.

-In order to expand the reach of my business, I am now very lucky and honoured to be in partnership with Pennard Golf Club and Carmarthen Golf Club.
+In order to expand the reach of my business, I coached full time at both Pennard Golf Club and Carmarthen Golf Club.
 I am also very proud to be the Dyfed Ladies County Coach.